 Giving injectable epinephrine can be less painful than receiving a vaccine and will within seconds to minutes help stop or slow down the allergic reaction.
 Some children have told me how surprised they were at how little it hurt and were grateful that they could breathe again or no longer have tummy pain.
 Every child though has a different pain threshold and some may cry when it is administered, which is normal.
 Please talk to your doctor if you have concerns about using epinephrine.

-How do I take care of my the epinephrine?
+How do I Take Care of my Epinephrine?

 It should be carried with your child at all times.
 Avoid extremes of temperature (e.g. glove compartment of a car on a hot day) as this can degrade the epinephrine.
 Avoid direct sunlight exposure.
 If the clear white boxed opening on the EpiPen turns colors or becomes cloudy, the epinephrine is no longer effective.
 EpiPen Twin Packs should be refilled every year.
 Please make an appointment with your doctor when your EpiPens need to be refilled.
 With old or expired EpiPens we recommend that you practice with them on melons or oranges and train family members and friends to do so as well.